EMDR Therapy, Addiction + Compulsion Protocols + Brainspotting

 - Difficulties with trust

-- Relationship problems and interpersonal problems
+- Relationship problems and interpersonal difficulties (work and professional)

 - Life transitions such as divorce recovery, childbirth and aging